David Kyle Johnson: Popular philosophy

 Johnson has produced three lectures for The Great Courses series: Exploring Metaphysics (2014), The Big Questions of Philosophy (2016) and Sci-Phi: Science Fiction as Philosophy (2018).

 He has edited three books for William Irwin’s Philosophy and Pop Culture series (released via Blackwell Publishing): Black Mirror and Philosophy: Dark Reflections, Inception and Philosophy: Because It's Never Just a Dream, and Heroes and Philosophy: Buy the Book, Save the World.
 He also co-edited (with William Irwin) Introducing Philosophy Through Pop Culture: From Socrates to South Park, Hume to House.

 Johnson gave a popular Talks at Google presentation on his book Inception and Philosophy.

 He is the editor of The Palgrave Handbook of Popular Culture as Philosophy.

 He took on the title of executive officer for the Global Center for Religious Research (GCRR) in 2020.

 In 2015, Johnson released The Myths that Stole Christmas: Seven Misconceptions that Hijacked the Holiday (and How We Can Take It Back).

 Johnson has presented many arguments against lying to children about the existence of Santa Claus.
 Specifically, he suggests that the Santa Lie should be avoided because "It's a lie, it degrades your parental trustworthiness, it encourages credulity, it does not encourage imagination, and it's equivalent to bribing your kids for good behavior."

 He also appeared on Sean Hannity’s Fox News commentary program, Hannity, to talk about the issue; afterward Johnson wrote “Sorry Sean Hannity, the Truth About Santa Isn’t “Fake News”.

 Johnson maintains two blogs for Psychology Today: "Plato on Pop" and "A Logical Take."

 He has also written for the London School of Economics’ Blog on American Politics and Policy.

 Bill Nye has praised Johnson for his work and for creating a personal interest in philosophy.
-Nye has said of The Big Questions of Philosophy, “I read his book so many times, it fell apart.
+Nye has said, “I read his book so many times, it fell apart.
 I had to get another copy.”